mjihanne/biomedstruct-repro/README.md

-\# BioMedStruct – Reproducibility Package (Synthetic Data)
+# BioMedStruct – Reproducibility Repository

-This repository provides a minimal, self-contained reproducibility package
+This repository provides a reproducibility package illustrating the experimental pipeline used in a study on predictive maintenance of biomedical equipment.
+All materials are based on fully synthetic data.

+## Purpose

-illustrating the data preprocessing, structuring, and validation pipeline
+The repository is intended for methodological reproducibility only.
+It allows inspection and replication of the main steps of the data structuring, preprocessing, modeling, and validation pipeline without access to real hospital data.

-used in the associated study on predictive maintenance of biomedical equipment.

-\## Scope

-\- Fully synthetic data only (no real hospital records)

-\- End-to-end demonstration of the BioMedStruct preprocessing pipeline

-\- Reproducible model training and validation procedures

-\## Repository structure

-\- `notebooks/` – End-to-end synthetic simulation of the BioMedStruct pipeline

-\- `src/` – Core preprocessing and validation scripts
+## Contents

+- `notebooks/`
+  Jupyter notebooks illustrating the end-to-end experimental workflow on synthetic data.

+- `src/`
+  Core scripts for data preprocessing, feature structuring, model training, and validation.

+- `config/`
-\- `config/` – Configuration files (hyperparameters, validation settings)
+  Configuration files defining the experimental settings (hyperparameters, validation protocols).

-\- `data/` – Synthetic data used for demonstration purposes only
+- `data/`
+  Fully synthetic datasets generated for demonstration and reproducibility purposes.

-\## Reproducibility
+## Reproducibility notes

-All experiments are deterministic and executed with a fixed random seed
+All experiments are deterministic and executed with a fixed random seed (`random_state = 42`).

-(`random\_state = 42`).
-The repository allows replication of the methodology

-on synthetic or equivalent structured datasets, without access to sensitive data.
+The repository enables replication of the methodological framework on synthetic or equivalent structured datasets.

-\## Data availability

-Original hospital maintenance data are subject to confidentiality and

-data-governance constraints and cannot be publicly released.

-\## License
+## License

-This repository is provided for academic reproducibility purposes only.
+This repository is provided for academic and reproducibility purposes only.